Finite-size corrections to Fermi's Golden rule II: Quasi-stationary composite states: Summary

+Due to intriguing properties of $P^{(d)}$, new phenomena are expected to be observed.
+They reveal the rapid transition in the extreme forward angle.
+Although these experiments have been difficult so far, they are getting feasible.

+In the Thomson scattering, QCS in the extreme forward direction and $P^{(d)}$ were computed.
+Because $P^{(d)}$ is proportional to the new scale ${\hbar E \over m^2 c^3} \sigma$, where $m$ is the effective mass of the photon, that is large.
+Moreover, $P^{(d)}$ behaves differently from $\Gamma$ in energy and in time.
+That is widely spread in kinetic energy and changes rapidly at short time and remains constant later.
+From these behaviors, $P^{(d)}$ has not been paid attentions.
+However, $P^{(d)}$ plays important roles in natural phenomena, and new experiments dedicated to $P^{(d)}$ may supply valuable information.
+The transition probability of the Thomson scattering is modified in intermediate energy but the low-energy theorem \cite{gell-mann-goldberger} is valid in the low energy limit.
+The critical energy depends on the mean free path of the charged matter and becomes extremely low in the dilute system.

-The wave kinetic-energy is proportional to the frequency by the Einstein relation $E=h \nu$, and transmits from the initial state to another state in the microscopic transition processes.
-This energy is detectable with the normal detectors, and transmittable to other systems in natural phenomena.
-Thus this is visible.
-Contrary to the kinetic energy, the wave interaction-energy is stored in overlapping waves and neither transmittable nor detectable unless that is converted to the kinetic-energy.
+Interaction energy of QCS is not observed like kinetic energy of particles.
+Normally kinetic energy of the wave proportional to the frequency by the Einstein relation $E=h \nu$ transmits from the initial state to another state in the microscopic transition processes.
+This energy is detectable with the normal detectors, and transmittable to other systems in natural phenomena, and visible.
+Contrary to kinetic energy, interaction energy is stored in overlapping waves and neither transmittable nor detectable unless that is converted to kinetic energy.
 Hence this is invisible with microscopic processes.
 Nevertheless, this non-detectable energy is one part of the energy momentum tensor and becomes the source of the gravitational field and affects the macroscopic motion of a massive body.
 For $P^{(d)} \geq 1$, the dominant part of the energy of the final states is invisible.

-$\Gamma$ is independent of the details of the initial and final wave functions, and has been used to study the underlining theory, whereas $P^{(d)}$ depends partly on the wave functions, and is less useful to study the underlining theory.
-Nevertheless, that gives other information, and have intriguing properties.
-Hence this could be useful for applications, and has many implications, especially in the dilute systems.
-That could change also basic understandings of the natural phenomena \cite{corona-heating, 1987A-neutrino}. $P^{(d)}$ gives effects similar to a new interaction.
+$P^{(d)}$ depends upon the fundamental constants of the underlining theory, and has intriguing properties.
+This could have many implications, especially in dilute systems, and changes also basic understandings of the natural phenomena \cite{corona-heating, 1987A-neutrino}. $P^{(d)}$ gives effects similar to a new interaction.